 Internal Movement of Jurisdictional Agency Resources

-Internal Jurisdictional Agency mobilization of agency resources within Alaska and to/from the Lower 48 is at the discretion and cost of that agency.
+Internal Jurisdictional Agency mobilization of agency resources within Alaska and to/other GACCs is at the discretion and cost of that agency.
 These internal movements may be accomplished without the use or notification of AICC.
 However, use of standard dispatching procedures is recommended to facilitate tracking of resource use and availability while in Alaska.

 If agency resources are charging to a fire code, use of ROSS and coordination with the Protecting Agency FMO is required with the exception of personnel on their home unit and acting within the scope of their authority.
 Charges included in cross billing must be supported by agency-approved documentation (resource orders, travel vouchers, OF-288, etc.).